 - You can park at a curb cut if there isn’t a marked crosswalk (and traffic control devices or traffic signs regulating traffic on the long street)

-- It is never, ever legal to park in a safety zone, regardless of what a parking sign permitting parking.
+- It is never, ever legal to park in a safety zone, even if there is a parking sign permitting parking.
 A safety zone trumps a parking sign in Parking Ticket Land

 - It is legal to stop, stand, or park in the buffer zone between stop lines and crosswalks

-- If you wheel rests on one of the parallel lines of a crosswalk you are toast
+- If your wheel rests on one of the parallel lines of a crosswalk, you are toast

 Knowledge is power…Park safely